haiku/website/content/blog/kapix/2018-07-08_libreoffice_for_haiku_a_not-so-short_story.md

 ## Final stretch

 After [the presentation](https://fosdem.org/2018/schedule/event/ode_haiku/) I talked with [Michael Meeks](https://people.gnome.org/~michael/) about the port.
 He was very glad to see someone work on a new port and diving into VCL.
 He encouraged me to upstream my patches as soon as I can and suggested using Cairo for rendering [^3], which would save significant amount of work.
 I wanted to push LO out to users as soon as possible so I started pursuing that.
 I have cleaned up and [upstreamed](https://github.com/LibreOffice/core/commits?author=KapiX) the basics that enabled LO to compile on Haiku.
-GUI port was very hacky so I ommitted that part of the code.
+GUI port was very hacky so I omitted that part of the code.

 Somewhere around that time Qt port started taking shape and diver asked if that could be used.
 I didn't like the idea at first [^4] but intrigued I tried to build it.
 With my knowledge of the build system it was pretty easy and I didn't even have to write [any new code](https://github.com/LibreOffice/core/commit/99614e0a782a15749bdc3781d5319309c8d48b46).
 With that in place, diver and 3dEyes took it from there.